On the Hurwitz Stability of Hurwitz-Type Matrix Polynomials: Preliminaries

 is called inertia with respect to the real axis, where $\gamma_{+}(L)$ (resp. $\gamma_{-}(L)$) is the number of zeros of $\det (L(\lambda))$ in the open upper (resp. open lower) half-plane, and $\gamma_0(L)$ is the number of zeros of $\det (L(\lambda))$ in the real axis.
 Now we reproduce \cite[Corollary 2.2]{lerer1}.

-\begin{cor} Let $L(\lambda)$ be a matrix polynomial with an invertible leading coefficient.
+\begin{corollary} Let $L(\lambda)$ be a matrix polynomial with an invertible leading coefficient.
 The spectrum of $L(\lambda)$ lies in the upper half-plane if and only if there exists a regular matrix polynomial $L_1(\lambda)$ that satisfies

 such that the matrix